tsackton/taelgar/Worldbuilding/Background/A Synthesis of Humanity in Greater Sembara.md

 ## Context
 The most important context for the history of humanity in the Greater Sembara area are the three migrations:

-* The northerns who came across the Sentinels from the west, long before the Downfall
+* The northerners who came across the Sentinels from the west, long before the Downfall
 * The eastern mariners, who came from the eastern green sea, shortly before the Downfall
 * The Drankorians, who came from the south, during the first phase of Drankorian expansion after the Downfall